🔄

 Once you’re there, carefully enter all the requested information and check the question boxes to help a Facebook representative better understand your situation.
 Ready to communicate?
 Click Start Chat.

-The Facebook representative should guide you through the next steps and may get your Facebook Ad Account enabled for your to advertise again.
+The Facebook representative should guide you through the next steps and may get your Facebook Ad Account enabled for you to advertise again.

 If it does not work, be persistent.
 If you’ve tried to fix the ad and it is still being flagged, or if you have chatted with a support technician and didn’t like the answer, continue appealing.
 This process could take several days or even a couple of weeks.